 Pack your bags and take a trip to Perth, Australia!
 Visiting Perth surprised us.
 Although the capital of West Australia, it didn’t have the hustle and bustle of a large city like Sydney.

-The laid-back lifestyle, friendly locals, beautiful parks, sunny weather, plenty of outdoor activities, and iconic landmarks is our kind of city.
 You can easily spend a week in Perth exploring the surrounding areas as a part of a backpacking adventure in Australia, or even go on a road trip from Perth to Broome.
 There will be plenty of things to keep you occupied.

 Now, continue reading about what you can do in Perth!